-IV.B.6.b.1.i

-Describe activities and actions taken to identify structural BMPs owned or operated by the small MS4 operator (the program must include identification and listing of the specific location and a description of all structural BMPs in the SWMPP and update the information in the Annual Report).
+IV.B.6.b.1.i Describe activities and actions taken to identify structural BMPs owned or operated by the small MS4 operator (the program must include identification and listing of the specific location and a description of all structural BMPs in the SWMPP and update the information in the Annual Report).
 Evaluate appropriateness and effectiveness of this requirement.

-In 2010, the Town Planner started making a list of the structural BMP's located within the urban area, based on the information from the tagging of the outfalls and the catch basin map, and using the DPW's list of catch basins that they use for documenting catch basin cleaning.
-While all the information is at hand, it is not in list form, therefore, this has not been completed yet.
+Besides tagging of the outfalls and mapping the catch basins in the Mishnock urban area, no other list of structural BMP's has been created.
 In 2010, the RIDEM sent the Town a Notice of Intent to Enforce non-compliance with the RIPDES permit for failure to submit this list.
 The Town Planner is responsible for this, with help from the Director of Public Works.
 We do not have the time or staff available to complete this requirement.
 This measure of creating a list is not considered to be effective for achieving water quality.
+In 2014, the Town hired a part time staff person for the Planning Dept. who could work on this in 2014.